-The NIR raw data were reduced with the sne pipeline except for UKIRT data for which the reductions provided by CASU have been used.
+The NIR raw data were reduced with the SNE pipeline except for UKIRT data for which the reductions provided by CASU have been used.
 Except for the standard procedures the pipeline has support for second pass sky subtraction using an object mask, correction for field distortion and unsharp masking.
 Correction for field distortion is necessary to allow co-addition of images with large dithering shifts and has been applied to the TNG data.
 Unsharp masking removes large scales structures (e.g. the host galaxy) in the images to facilitate the construction of a master sky in the case of large scale structure overlap.
 Given the (usually) small fields of view and the large size of the host galaxy this technique has been applied to all data where separate sky frames were not obtained.

 Photometry was performed with the SNE pipeline.
 We have used aperture photometry on the reference stars as well as the SN using a relatively small aperture (1.5-2.0 times the FWHM).
-A mild (>0.1 mag error) rejection of the reference stars as well as a mild (3 $\sigma$ ) rejection of the calculated zero points were also used.
+A mild (>0.1 mag error) rejection of the reference stars as well as a mild (3 σ) rejection of the calculated zero points were also used.
 Both measurement and calibration errors were propagated using standard formulae.
-To ensure that the photometry is free from background contamination we have, as a test, template-subtracted the NOT and LT data sets using a hotpants based tool provided by the sne pipeline and late-time ( $\sim$ 200 days) SN subtracted images.
-The contamination was negligible in all bands which is not surprising as the SN is still bright compared to the background at $\sim$ 100 days.
+To ensure that the photometry is free from background contamination we have, as a test, templatesubtracted the NOT and LT data sets using a HOTPANTS1 based tool provided by the SNE pipeline and late-time (~200 days) SN subtracted images.
+The contamination was negligible in all bands which is not surprising as the SN is still bright compared to the background at ~100 days.

 The optical and NIR photometry was calibrated to the Johnson-Cousins (JC), Sloan Digital Sky Survey (SDSS) and 2 Micron All Sky Survey (2MASS) systems using reference stars in the SN field in turn calibrated using standard fields.
 The calibration procedure is described in detail in Appendix A where we also discuss the related uncertainties.
 The photometry was transformed to the standard systems using S-corrections (Stritzinger et al. 2002) except for the JC U and SDSS u bands which were transformed using linear colour-terms.
-We find the calibration to be accurate to within five percent in all bands.
-Comparisons to Scorrected SWIFT JC photometry as well as the photometry published in A11, V12 and T12 supports this conclusion although the A11 WISE 1m and M13 photometry differs systematically by ~20 percent.
-Note that we have used JC-like UBVRI filters and SDSS-like qz filters at NOT whereas we have used JC-like BV filters and SDSS-like ugriz filters at LT and FTN.
-The JClike URI and SDSS-like uri photometry were then tied to both the JC and SDSS systems to produce full sets of JC and SDSS photometry.
+We find the calibration to be accurate to within five percent in all bands, except for the early (0-40 days) NOT U band observations, which show a systematic offset of ~20 percent, possibly due to the lack of S-corrections in this band.
+Comparisons to S-corrected SWIFT JC photometry as well as the photometry published in A11, V12, T12, M13, D13 and S13 supports this conclusion although some datasets show differences in the 15-30 percent range in some bands.
+Note that we have used JC-like UBVRI filters and SDSSlike qz filters at NOT whereas we have used JC-like BV filters and SDSS-like ugriz filters at LT and FTN.
+The JC-like URI and SDSS-like uri photometry were then tied to both the JC and SDSS systems to produce full sets of JC and SDSS photometry.